loyjoy/academy/experiences/variables/functions.md

     This function returns the set translation in the users current language.
 The function expects the key for the I18nEntry as argument.

   ### Interpolate

+  ### IpAdress
+    Returns the IP address of the current device.

+  ### IsAuthenticated
+    Returns 'true' if the user is signed in and 'false' if not.

+  ### IsMobile
+    Returns 'true' if the current user uses a mobile device and 'false' if not.

+  ### IsoLocalDate
+    Returns the local date like 'YYYY-MM-dd'.

+  ### IsoLocalDateTime
+    Returns the local date like 'YYYY-MM-ddThh:mm.fffffffff'.

+  ### LocalDateDayOfMonth
+    Returns the local date like 'dd'.

+  ### LocalDateDayOfWeek
+    Returns the local date day of the week as number like 'E' eg. '3'.

+  ### LocalDateDayOfYear
+    Returns the local date like 'DD' (Day of Year).

+  ### LocalDateYear
+    Returns the local date like 'YYYY'.

+  ### Newsletter double-opt-in